grggls/dns_to_tls_server/README.md

 I don't have a huge amount of experience with wire protocols to be honest.
 The last time I had to think about composing datagrams, I was at university.
 I took the first step of making this work with a piece of already written [software](https://github.com/curl/doh).
 Once I had my project working and testing in a comfortable way, and had a sense of what a DNS over HTTPS resolver traffic looks like, what kinds of validation and sanitization the inputs and outputs might need, I moved on to implementing my own DNS over TLSresolver.

+As regards error checking and client experience, we expect that it will be machines, not humans, making the most of this service.
+Since we've all seen machines misbehave, and because we have no details about the microservice environment, API gateways, or if there's any backpressure implemented in this system, we chose to implement our server in a somewhat defensive way: client connections that send valid DNS queries will be maintained and a (within reason) unlimited number of requests can be made on the same reused connection.
+Invalid DNS queries, non-utf-8 characters, and any type of unvalidatedable input will result in the connection being closed, at which point the client of this service will need to reconnect.

 ## Choices:
 We chose to use Python3 for this exercise because it is the language we're most comfortable with.